 Today's Tarot for Oprah Winfrey

-| The card at the base of the staff represents your role or attitude.
-Four of Wands (Completion): A chance to rest and rejoice, having successfully resolved a matter of great import.
+| The card in the center represents the attitude you assume.
+Four of Rods (Completion): A chance to rest and rejoice, having successfully resolved a matter of great import.
 The initial success of a business venture or creative project.
 The blossoming of a friendship or romantic relationship.
 Conclusions drawn based on hard won experience.
 Spiritual, material, or emotional rewards for diligent effort.
 May suggest marriage, childbirth, or a victory celebration. |

-| The card at the top of the staff represents the ultimate outcome should you continue on this course.
+| The card at the top represents how your attitude is evolving and will evolve in the future.
 The Empress: The essence of femininity and matriarchy.
 Creativity, productivity, and the foundation of civilization.
 Initiative and practical actions that promote prosperity, comfort and luxury.
 Fruitfulness and motherhood. |

 |